Authors: Joel Zhou & Michael Troutman

 For testing Velero’s backup and restore capabilities, first create a unique reference file in your pod’s NGINX data directory.
 You can check for this reference file after restoring your backup.
 This will confirm that Velero backed up and restored from a snapshot of your application’s LINSTOR-managed persistent storage volume.

-Borrowing an example from the Velero documentation, log into your NGINX example pod and create a unique file, then get its checksum for verification purposes later.
+Borrowing an example from the Velero documentation, log in to your NGINX example pod and create a unique file.

 # kubectl exec -it deployment/nginx -- /bin/bash